Resources for Families

 Nashville Children’s Theatre – You can take your child to enjoy a Children’s Theatre show, or your child can participate as one of the actors!
 The theater provides acting and musical theatre classes for children of all ages.

-Boys and Girls Club – The Boys & Girls Club is more than just a place to go after school.
-It offer programs for youth ages six through 18, including tutoring, homework sports leagues, art classes, as well as just plain having fun.
+Boys and Girls Club – The Boys & Girls Club offers programs for youth ages six through 18, including tutoring, homework sports leagues, art classes, as well as just plain having fun.

 Vanderbilt Medical Center: Volunteer opportunities at locations including Vanderbilt Children’s Hospital, Cancer Center, Vanderbilt Clinic, The Dayani Center, Stallworth Rehabilitation Hospital and others.